yobukodori/script-for-me/README.md

 - **Save**: Save settings and scripts resource.
 And apply settings and scripts.
 - **Apply**: Apply settings and scripts. (doesn't save).
 - **Get Status**: get current status and applied scripts.
 - **On** enables this feature. **Off** disables this feature.
 Or clicking on the syringe icon will bring up a pop-up menu where you can turn it on and off.
+From this menu you can temporarily turn individual scripts on or off.
 - **Clear Log**: Clear log.